 24 diapers is a recommended load size along with wipes liners and inserts.
 Covers get washed with regular clothes in warm water.
 Do not place them in the diaper pail.

-1) Dump entire contents of diaper pail into washer and spin diapers out for a minute or so 2) If the majority of the diapers are soiled it is recommended that they be run through an entire cycle of COLD water rinse.
-(If you add detergent and hot water you will only set the stains)
+1) Dump entire contents of diaper pail into washer and spin diapers out for a minute or so 2) It is recommended that diapers be run through an entire rinse cycle of cold water prior to adding detergent.
+Over time adding hot water to diapers soaked in urine will set the urine smell into the diapers.
+As well the cold water rinse means you don’t need to rinse diapers in the toilet!
+Yes!

-3) If only a few diapers are soiled wash in HOT water at highest water level and add detergent.
+3) Next wash in HOT water at highest water level and add detergent.
 The majority of diaper manufacturers recommend a detergent that contains no enzymes.
 Diapering Decisions recommends Arm & Hammer “Essentials” liquid with biodegrable Plant based soaps.
 It is phosphate free, dye and perfume free.
 Suited for sensativce skin.
 Do not use a detergent with any bleach additives.
 Some babies will react with a diaper rash if a perfumed detergent is used.

 4) Add 1/4 white vinegar to the first rinse cycle (or place in fabric softener dispenser) Vinegar lowers the pH level and removes soap residue, thereby reducing factors which could cause diaper rash.
 One rinse is satisfactory, but younger babies and children with sensitive skin will benefit from a second cold water rinse.